TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_1_Before_Aggregation_Can_Run_Pre_Flight.md

 ## Step 6: Prepare the Identity Profile

-Accounts are not identities.
+Accounts are not people.

-Identity profile logic decides:
+Identity profile logic builds the person.

+It decides:

-- Which source sets which field
+- Which source can set each identity field
-- What happens when sources disagree
+- Which source wins when they disagree
+- Whether a field is copied or derived

+In our example:
-In our example, HR wins for department and email.
+HR wins for department and email.

 So even if AD says Alice is Sales, but HR says Engineering, identity follows HR.

-If this logic is wrong, accounts look perfect and identities still look wrong.
+If identity profile is wrong:
+- Accounts look perfect
+- Identity still looks wrong

 ---

 ## Step 7: Think About Scheduling (Slowly)

+Do not start with schedules.

-Start with manual runs.
+Start with:

-Prove one clean run.
+- Manual run
+- Fix problems
+- Run again
+- Prove stability

+Then:

-Then schedule once per day.
+- Schedule once per day
-Avoid overlapping jobs.
+- Avoid overlapping jobs

 Scheduling bad logic only makes bad results arrive faster.

 ---

-## Broken‑Flow Walkthrough
+## Broken‑Flow Story

 Scenario:

 Job says Completed.
 Accounts look fine.
 Identity department is wrong.

 Logic:

-Accounts right + identity wrong = identity profile problem.
+Accounts right + identity wrong
+→ Identity profile problem.

 Proof order:

 1) Source truth
 2) Account truth
 3) Correlation